Cart 0

 About us

-The Roof of Africa SCIO is a Scottish registered charity providing a range of initiatives to communities in Tanzania from free education to vital food parcels, building homes to providing toilets.
+The Roof of Africa SCIO is a Scottish registered charity dedicated to supporting communities in Tanzania through practical, life-changing initiatives.
+From improving access to education to providing vital food parcels, building safe homes, and installing essential sanitation facilities, our work is rooted in meeting real needs with sustainable solutions.

 Tanzania.png